The address of a property is important as it allows:

 Subsequently the statutory authorities including the emergency services, Ordnance Survey and relevant council services are informed of the name change so that their records can be updated.
 It is the responsibility of property owner to inform their own personal contacts such as banks, doctors, etc.

-Please note that an administration fee will be charged for the renaming of a property at the owners request.
+An administration fee will be charged for the renaming of a property at the owner's request.

 What happens if a street needs renaming or renumbering?

 On rare occasions it becomes necessary to rename or renumber a street or part of a street.
 This is done only as a last resort when:

 - there is confusion over a street’s name and/or numbering

 - a significant group of residents are unhappy with their street name

 - new development in a street necessitates existing properties to be renumbered to accommodate the new properties